hsegr/art-cise-sim/README.md

 --------------------------------------------------------------------------------

-Everthing under this is imported from https://code.europa.eu/jrc-cise/cise-sim.
+Everthing under this is imported from https://code.europa.eu/jrc-cise/cise-sim and is applicablr in that repository.

 --------------------------------------------------------------------------------